TheDjangoBoys/diafo/README.rst

 DIAFO :: Django Dynamic Form
 ==============================

-Diafo is a simple Django app to create dynamic form.
-One can add question to a form during runtime.
+Diafo is a simple Django app for generaing dynamic forms during the runtime.

 Detailed documentation is in the "docs" directory.